diegogzt/escapemaster-docs/escapemaster-admin/README.md

-# Flama - The Superadmin Console
+# Escapemaster Admin - The Superadmin Console

 ## 1. Introduction
-**Flama** (Escapemaster Manage) is the administrative command center for the entire Escapemaster platform.
-While Escapemaster Web is for hotel staff, Flama is for the platform owners and support team.
+**Escapemaster Admin** (Escapemaster Manage) is the administrative command center for the entire Escapemaster platform.
+While Escapemaster Web is for hotel staff, Escapemaster Admin is for the platform owners and support team.
 It provides god-mode access to configure organizations, manage subscriptions, and oversee system health.

 ## 2. Security & Architecture
-Flama is built as a completely separate Next.js application from Escapemaster Web.
+Escapemaster Admin is built as a completely separate Next.js application from Escapemaster Web.
 This physical separation ensures:
 - **Security Isolation**: Admin routes are not even present in the client-facing bundle.
-- **Distinct Auth Flows**: Flama uses a separate admin authentication guard.
+- **Distinct Auth Flows**: Escapemaster Admin uses a separate admin authentication guard.
-- **Dedicated API Access**: Flama interacts with privileged `/admin/*` endpoints that are inaccessible to standard users.
+- **Dedicated API Access**: Escapemaster Admin interacts with privileged `/admin/*` endpoints that are inaccessible to standard users.

 ---